 Here is an interesting recent article that describes a groundbreaking Canadian study on what makes sex great.
-The researchers at Ottawa University realized that while there seemed to be an infinite number of books about bad sex, there were very few dedicated to great sex.
+The researchers at Ottawa University realized that while there seemed to be an infinite number of books about bad sex, there were very few dedicated to intimacy and great sex.

 “Through a series of interviews, researchers began to build up a picture of what ‘the best sex ever’ looks, feels and sounds like.
 ‘One of the first surprising findings’ write the study authors, ‘was the … uncanny similarity in descriptions.
 [This] helped us to become reasonably certain that everyone was talking about the same experience.’
 Despite the different ways each participant actually had sex, at the very peaks of the experience, everyone was feeling the same kinds of things: total absorption in the moment, deep connection with their partner, and openness and a willingness to take a few emotional risks.”